drew-curley/Optimization/README.md

-Repository Contents
-donors.csv

-A synthetic dataset containing 10,000 artificial donor records (default).
-Each row represents one donor, and each column corresponds to a feature used in modeling—such as recency, frequency, tenure, capacity score, gift history, age, region, and more.

-mcmc_artificial_data_generators.py

-A Python script for generating artificial donor data.
-Useful for testing, simulation workflows, and rapid experiments without relying on real donor information.
-It assigns Wealth Capcity Score, does not generate.
-OUtput saved as donors_artificial_data_main.csv

-Wealth Capacity Score

-This repository uses a Wealth Capacity Score (WCS) as a unified metric representing a donor’s potential wealth and capacity for large gifts.
-The formula combines key behavioral and financial indicators into a single interpretable score.

-data_generator_fpr_wealth_capacity_score.py

-A Python script for generating artificial donor Wealth Capacity scrore data.
-Useful for testing, simulation workflows, and rapid experiments without relying on real donor information.
-It assigns home values and locations, then generates Wealth Capcity Score.
-Output saved as mcmc_artificial_data_main.csv.

-MCMC Model Versions
-mcmcv1

-The initial concept implementation.
-A minimal, exploratory version demonstrating the basic ideas behind using MCMC for donor modeling.

-mcmcv2

-The first fully functioning MCMC model.
-Includes a complete sampling workflow, likelihood definitions, and feature integration.

-mcmcv3

-A rewritten MCMC model designed to run on CUDA-enabled GPUs for significant performance improvements in large-scale datasets or more complex parameter spaces.

-mcmcv4

-Adapted to silicon, but bad file paths

-mcmcv5
-Fully-functional, bifrucated.
-Embedded MCMC runs first on separate script. mcmcv6 to combine...
+## Repository Contents

+### `donors.csv`

+A **synthetic dataset containing 10,000 artificial donor records** (default).

+Each row represents a single donor, and each column corresponds to a feature used in the modeling process, including:

+* Recency
+* Frequency
+* Tenure
+* Capacity score
+* Gift history
+* Age
+* Region
+* Additional demographic and behavioral variables

+This file serves as a **standalone donor table** suitable for testing donor models, optimization routines, and MCMC workflows without using real donor data.

+---

+### `mcmc_artificial_data_generators.py`

+A Python script for **generating artificial donor data**.

+This script is intended for:

+* Simulation workflows
+* Rapid experimentation
+* Model testing without reliance on real donor information

+It assigns a **Wealth Capacity Score (WCS)** directly as a latent indicator of donor potential.
+It **does not** generate home values or geographic features.

+**Output:**
+`donors_artificial_data_main.csv`

+---

+### Wealth Capacity Score (WCS)

+This repository uses a **Wealth Capacity Score (WCS)** as a unified, interpretable metric representing a donor’s potential wealth and capacity for large gifts.

+The WCS aggregates key behavioral and financial indicators into a single score designed to act as a **latent proxy for donor wealth**.
+While synthetic, it mirrors how capacity scores are used in real-world fundraising analytics.

+---

+### `data_generator_for_wealth_capacity_score.py`

+A Python script for generating **artificial donor wealth data** used to construct the Wealth Capacity Score.

+This script:

+* Assigns **home values**
+* Assigns **geographic locations**
+* Derives a **Wealth Capacity Score** from those inputs

+It is designed for testing and simulation workflows that require **externally grounded wealth signals** (e.g., housing-based proxies).

+**Output:**
+`mcmc_artificial_data_main.csv`

+---

+## MCMC Model Versions

+### `mcmcv1`

+The **initial conceptual implementation**.

+A minimal, exploratory version demonstrating the core idea of applying MCMC methods to donor modeling and value estimation.

+---

+### `mcmcv2`

+The **first fully functioning MCMC model**.

+Includes:

+* A complete sampling workflow
+* Explicit likelihood definitions
+* Integration of donor features into the probabilistic model

+---

+### `mcmcv3`

+A **rewritten MCMC model optimized for CUDA-enabled GPUs**.

+Designed to achieve significant performance improvements when working with:

+* Large donor datasets
+* Higher-dimensional parameter spaces
+* More computationally intensive sampling strategies

+---

+### `mcmcv4`

+An adaptation of the MCMC model for **Apple Silicon** environments.

+This version is functionally incomplete due to incorrect or hard-coded file paths and is retained primarily for reference.

+---

+### `mcmcv5`

+The **current, fully functional main version**.

+Key characteristics:

+* Bifurcated architecture
+* MCMC sampling executed in a separate embedded script
+* Clean separation between data generation, inference, and ranking

+This version serves as the **primary implementation used by the repository**.

+---

+### `mcmcv6` (Planned)

+A future version intended to:

+* Recombine bifurcated components
+* Consolidate MCMC execution into a single, unified pipeline
+* Improve maintainability and extensibility